j-thach000/ppp-stroustrup/REFERENCE.md

     - Input + Output
 2. Functions

+// Building blocks
+1. expressions
+2. statements
+    - selection (comparing a value against unique and distinct constants)
+        - strings require using if statements
+3. functions
+4. vectors

 // Insight
 - If you can't teach something then you probably defaulted to memorization and repetition.
 - Programs are just collections of instructions that manipulate data for a certain result